-Related Policies: INST.G.10.020 Official Records (Institutional Responses within the Process), COMM.B.10.010

-Staff Role and Responsibility
+Related Policies: COMM.B.10.010 Staff Role and Responsibility

-HLC Policy Online at hlcommission.org Published: February 2021 © Higher Learning Commission Page 126
+Published: June 2021 © Higher Learning Commission Page 127

 Policy Title: Show-Cause (Procedural Order)

 Upon recommendation by a peer review team, the Institutional Actions Council, the President, or at its discretion, the Board of Trustees may issue an order requiring an accredited institution to show cause, typically within one (1) year (the Show-Cause period), as to why its accreditation should not be removed.
 The basis for the issuance of a Show-Cause Order will be the Board's determination that there is probable cause that the institution does not meet HLC requirements, which may include the Criteria for Accreditation, the Federal Compliance Requirements, the Assumed Practices, the Eligibility Requirements or the Obligations of Membership.
 The Board of Trustees may consider shortening the Show-Cause period based on factors including but not limited to the following: